Trans Lifeline

-Trans Lifeline is a peer support and crisis hotline 501(c)(3) non-profit organization serving transgender people by offering phone support and microgrants.
+Trans Lifeline is a peer support and crisis hotline 501(c)(3) nonprofit organization offering phone support to transgender people.
 It is the first transgender crisis hotline to exist in the United States as well as Canada.
-It is also the only suicide hotline whose operators are all transgender (binary or non-binary).
-As of 2019, the organization was host to approximately 95 volunteers in addition to a small paid staff.
+It is also the only suicide hotline whose operators are all transgender.
+In 2019, the organization had approximately 95 volunteers in addition to a small paid staff.
 The US number is (877) 565-8860.
 The Canada number is (877) 330-6366.

-Background
+The hotline is available Monday–Friday, 10 AM to 6 PM, Pacific time (1 PM to 9 PM Eastern time).
+It is closed during some holidays.

+Services

+Trans Lifeline offers peer support for transgender people with a wide range of needs, from feeling lonely to being in crisis.
+The organization's hotline does not engage in non-consensual active rescue, meaning operators never call 911, police, or emergency services on callers without an expressed request and consent, based on research associating involuntary hospitalization with increased suicide attempts after discharge.
+Additionally, they believe that calling the police on transgender people in crisis, particularly trans people of color, causes more harm.

+The organization previously offered a microgrant program, but suspended it in November 2023 for lack of available funds.

+History

+Establishment

 Trans Lifeline was founded in 2014 to address the epidemic of suicidality and lack of national resources for the trans community.
 It was founded by Nina Chaubal and Greta Gustava Martela, two San Francisco software engineers.
+From founding the organization to their dismissal in 2018, Martela and Chaubal served as Trans Lifeline's Executive Director and Director of Operations, respectively.

+By January 2015, the hotline was receiving about 60 calls per day and had about 60 volunteers.

+Leadership transitions

 In November 2016, in response to a Tumblr post accusing Trans Lifeline's founders of embezzlement and harassment, the organization published an article on their Medium page denying the allegations of embezzlement and explaining their decision to directly confront individuals who they believe facilitate transphobia.
-However, Chaubal and Martela were dismissed by the organization's board of directors in 2018 after an internal review found they had diverted $353,703 to unapproved personal purchases and side projects.
+However, Chaubal and Martela were dismissed by the organization's board of directors in 2018 after an internal review found they had diverted money to unapproved personal purchases and side projects.
 Chaubal and Martela were able to repay $8,585, and in June 2018, agreed to mediation with Trans Lifeline in which they would repay the remaining amount over the next ten years, in lieu of lawsuit or other recovery.

+They were replaced by Sam Ames as interim Executive Director and Tiffany St. Bunny as Director of Operations.
+Then-Deputy Executive Director Elena Rose Vera succeeded Ames in March 2019 before stepping down herself in September 2021.